Apestein/nextflix/README.md

 ### Thoughts about Neon

-- Overall great.
+- Error prone, not production ready, support is slow to respond, and hard to get help because they don't have Discord.
+Wouldn't recommend for serious projects.
 Foreign key contraint is nice to have compared to Planetscale.
 The biggest pro is the [data branching](https://planetscale.com/docs/concepts/data-branching) feature is free.
 On Planetscale you need "Scaler Pro" for this feature.
 Data branching makes a huge difference for development/debugging.
 I do miss not having Planetscale's "Slowest queries during the last 24 hours" panel in the dashboard.
-However, having no Discord server is a deal breaker for me.
-Discord is the best way for developers to get help and learn from each other.
-Neon uses Discourse which is much worst than Discord and for this reason alone, I'm out.

 ### Thoughts about Drizzle